agoloborodko/reposnap/README.md

 - `--debug`: Enable debug-level logging.
 - `-i, --include`: File/folder patterns to include.
 For example, `-i "*.py"` includes only Python files.
 - `-e, --exclude`: File/folder patterns to exclude.
 For example, `-e "*.md"` excludes all Markdown files.
+- `-c, --changes`: Use only files that are added/modified/untracked/stashed but not yet committed.

 #### Pattern Matching